 – Wear your Event ID at all times in order for clients to know that you are authorized to transact with them

-2. Appearance and demeanor: first impressions are truly lasting, so here are a few reminders to help your team put their best foot forward on event day:
+2. Appearance and demeanor: first impressions are truly lasting, so here are a few reminders to help your team put their best foot forward:

 – Dress to impress.
 You’re a wedding and events professional, so take the effort to look like one.
 Remind your staff and crew to dress accordingly.